slsa-framework/slsa-github-generator/README.md

 error updating to TUF remote mirror: invalid
 ```

 This issue is tracked by [issue #3350](https://github.com/slsa-framework/slsa-github-generator/issues/3350).
-You _must_ update to the newest patch versions of each minor release to fix this issue.
+You _must_ update to v1.10.0 to fix this issue.

 ## Build Your Own Builder